Canfield-Moreno Estate: History

 The mansion is a 22000 sqft Mediterranean Revival mansion on 4.5 acres.
 It was designed by architect Robert D. Farquhar and built in 1923.
 When it was the opulent residence of silent film star Antonio Moreno and his wife and oil heiress Daisy Canfield Moreno, daughter of pioneer oilman Charles A. Canfield, it was the scene for lavish Sunday afternoon parties for members of high society and silent screen notables.

 On February 23, 1933, Daisy Canfield died of injuries she sustained in a car crash; her chauffeur-driven car plunged off Mulholland Drive while en route home from a party.
 Since then, the 22-room estate has seen many incarnations, including the Chloe P. Canfield School for Girls.
 In 1950, it became a convent for Franciscan nuns.
 In the 1970s, the Franciscan nuns ran a home for girls at the estate.

-In 1999, the Shivaree band performed and recorded their first song Goodnight Moon in this place.
-However it is not a public fact but it is recognizable from the video of the song, more precisely in the pool.
+In 1998, the property was used as the fictional Hillcrest Academy in Halloween H20: 20 Years Later.

-In 1998, the property was sold to restaurant owner Dana Hollister, who named it The Paramour Estate.
+That same year the property was sold to restaurant owner Dana Hollister, who named it The Paramour Estate.
 In 1999, the finale of Scream 3 was filmed there.
 In 2021, Hollister listed it for $40 million.

+In 1999, the band Shivaree performed and recorded their song "Goodnight Moon" in the drained out pool of the estate.